FORMiND-Lab/formind-lab/content/_index.md

   - block: contact
     id: contact
     content:
-      email: minli.amoy@gmail.com
+      email: min.li@seu.edu.cn
       # Automatically link email and phone or display as text?
       autolink: true
       title: Contact
       text: |
-        Our lab will be headquartered at **National EDA Innovation Center (NCTIEDA), Jiangbei, Nanjing**.
+        Our lab is headquartered at **National EDA Innovation Center (NCTIEDA), Jiangbei, Nanjing**.
 We are looking for motivated students to join FORMiND Lab as research interns, master or Ph.D. students in Southeast University!
 Experienced engineers are also welcome - NCTIEDA offers competitive compensation packages exceeding industry standards in the EDA field.

         Min welcomes coffee discussions with students/researchers/engineers passionate about developing cutting-edge EDA tools!
 Please note that Min splits his time between **Shenzhen** and **Nanjing**; advance email coordination is preferred for on-site meetings.